 VA Ratings for Granulomatous Diseases

 The VA recognizes several granulomatous diseases that may qualify for disability compensation.
-Each condition is rated under a specific Diagnostic Code (DC) based on symptoms, severity, and how the illness affects different parts of the body, with ratings ranging from 0% to 100%.
-Below are the main types of granulomatous diseases the VA rates, starting with those affecting the upper respiratory system.
+The VA rates each condition under a specific Diagnostic Code (DC) based on symptoms, severity, and how the illness affects different parts of the body.
+Ratings range from 0% to 100%.

 Granulomatous Rhinitis

-Granulomatous rhinitis is a rare form of chronic nasal inflammation caused by either infection or autoimmune reaction.
-It leads to nasal obstruction, sinus pain, discharge, and tissue destruction, which can interfere with breathing and sense of smell.
-The VA evaluates this condition under Diagnostic Code (DC) 6524 within the Schedule of Ratings for the Respiratory System, with ratings of 20% or 100%.
+Granulomatous rhinitis is a rare form of chronic nasal inflammation caused by either infection or an autoimmune reaction.
+It leads to nasal obstruction, sinus pain, discharge, and tissue destruction.
+These issues can interfere with breathing and the sense of smell.

-- 20% – Given to other types of granulomatous infection involving the nasal passages.
+- 20%: Given to other types of granulomatous infection involving the nasal passages.

 Granulomatous Disease Affecting the Throat